 The Durand Foundation

-For about five years I have run this foundation in my family name.
+For just over five years I ran this foundation in my family name.
 In this time, we have supported the individuals or organizations below, ranging from small prize awards to much larger scholarships.
-The current pandemic has put paid to our philanthropic ventures for the medium-term future.
-Hopefully, this will re-ignite when the economy improves.
-For an example of some of the sterling work I have supported see Viktor Rademacher's publication in eLife on ventilatory macroevolution in ornithischian dinosaurs here https://elifesciences.org/articles/66036
+The current pandemic has unfortunately put paid to this philanthropic venture.
+I hope to reignite this cause at some stage in the future.
+For an example of some of the excellent student work that we supported see Viktor Rademacher's publication in eLife on ventilatory macroevolution in ornithischian dinosaurs here https://elifesciences.org/articles/66036

 Recipients of funds from the Durand Foundation for Evolutionary Biology and Phycology